 - Nature and Landscapes: for students interested in environmental and sustainability issues

 - Family and Community: for students interested in issues facing families, small businesses, and local tourism

 - Livestock and Equine: for students interested in work with domestic, large-breed animals

-The Bell C. Gunn First-Year Program wants freshmen who are eager to understand and impact the complex challenges facing environmental, economic, and agricultural industries.
-While the program is organized by the College of Agriculture, Food and Environment, all interested students are eligible to join.
+The Bell C. Gunn First-Year Living Learning Program wants students in their first year who are eager to understand and impact the complex challenges facing environmental, economic, and agricultural industries.
+While the program is organized by the College of Agriculture, Food and Environment, all interested first year students are eligible to join.

 Upon completing the Belle C. Gunn First-Year Program, students will:

 - Understand interdependent systems involving economics, environment and agriculture